Anti-Malay sentiment

 Anti-Malay sentiment or Malayophobia refers to feelings of hostility, prejudice, discrimination or disdain towards Malay people, Malay culture, the Malay language or anything perceived as Malay.

 It is notable in Singapore, where there is a large Malay community, and in Malaysia, where the Malay people form the majority of the population.
 Anti-Malay sentiment has also been observed in Thailand, Indonesia and the Philippines.

 Incidents by country

 Indonesia

-In October 2021, Sri Wahyuni, a financial bureau employee of the Nahdlatul Ulama University of North Sumatra, remarked that "the toilets are dirty because the janitors are Malays", while her institution conducted a complementary study at an elementary school at Lubuk Pakam, Deli Serdang Regency, North Sumatra.
-This statement caused protests by the Students' Reform Fighters Front of North Sumatra on 29 October.
+In October 2021, Sri Wahyuni, a financial bureau employee of the Nahdlatul Ulama University of North Sumatra, remarked that "the toilets are dirty because the janitors are Malays" during a complementary study at an elementary school at Lubuk Pakam, Deli Serdang Regency, North Sumatra.
+Her statement caused protests by the Students' Reform Fighters Front of North Sumatra on 29 October.